Tamer Nafar: 2016: Junction 48

 Tamer starred in the feature film Junction 48 directed by Udi Aloni and written by Nafar and Oren Moverman.
 Nafar's youth and early years as a rapper formed the basis for the semi-autobiographical movie.
 The film won the Audience Award at the Berlin International Film Festival, Best International Film at the Tribeca Film Festival and 2 awards at the Slovakia Art Film Festival for Best Film and Best Male Actor (Tamer).

 As an actor and a writer, Tamer's work has appeared in numerous stage plays in Israel/Palestine and Europe.
 He has performed alongside veteran Palestinian directors Norman Issa and Nizar Zoabi in Anton Chekhov’s plays.

 Controversial statements

 Nafar performed at a joint conference between the University of North Carolina and Duke University known as Conflict Over Gaza: People, Politics, and Possibilities.
 During Nafar's performance he said "I know it might sound [like] R&B stuff, but don't think of Rihanna when you sing it, don't think of Beyoncé.
 Think of Mel Gibson.
 Go that anti-Semitic.
 Let's try it together because I need your help.
 I cannot be anti-Semitic alone."
 Gibson is an actor and filmmaker who has said "the Jews are responsible for all the wars in the world."

-UNC's Interim Chancellor, Kevin Guskiewicz, condemned the "disturbing" language in Nafar's performance, while members of the audience said that Nafar's comment was a sarcastic remark meant to mock the idea that people fighting for Palestinian liberation must be anti-Semitic.
+UNC's Interim Chancellor, Kevin Guskiewicz, condemned the "disturbing" language in Nafar's performance, while members of the audience said that Nafar's comment was a sarcastic remark meant to mock the idea that people fighting for Palestinian liberation must be antisemitic.